statechannels/website/server/docs/getting-started.md

 ### Counterfactual Interface for Virtual State Channels

-We'll use the Counterfactual framework's client library to build the `AppInstance` object and interact with it using a Counterfactual `Provider` instance.
+In this Getting Started Guide, we'll be building a web app that implements a game of **High Roller** as a Counterfactual `AppInstance`.

+Each `AppInstance` is created by a Counterfactual `AppFactory` object.
+The `AppFactory` specifies the underlying application logic for the `AppInstance`, and which Counterfactual `Provider` object can listen in the channel.

 By following along with this Getting Started Guide, you'll learn how to:

 1. Create a new Counterfactual project repo
 1. Create an `AppFactory` instance, which will specify the application logic for **HighRoller**
-1. Use the `AppFactory`'s method `proposeInstallVirtual()` to propose a new `AppInstance` to start a game of **HighRoller**
+1. Use the `AppFactory`'s method `proposeInstallVirtual()` to propose a new `AppInstance` for our game of **HighRoller**
 1. Use the Counterfactual `Provider`'s method `on()` to listen for the second player to accept the proposal
 1. Use the Counterfactual `Provider`'s method `on()` to listen for updated state in the virtual channel
 1. Use the `AppInstance`'s `takeAction()` method to [progress state](https://specs.counterfactual.com/en/latest/01-app-definition.html#progressing-state) in the virtual channel
-1. Use the `AppInstance`'s `uninstall()` method to uninstall and resolve the `AppInstance`
+1. Use the `AppInstance`'s `uninstall()` method to uninstall and resolve the financial stakes

-Along the way, we'll see how the Counterfactual framework ensures that state is updated safely and securely.

 One more thing: to streamline development of your first dapp, we've built and deployed a bot that will accept installs and play **HighRoller**.
 This means we only have to code the game interface for the first player of **HighRoller**.